BMPixel/moffee/README.md

 moffee is an open source slide maker.
 It transforms the markdown document you want to present into a clean slide sheet.

-- moffee handles layout, pagination and styling, so you can focus on your text.
+- **moffee handles layout, pagination and styling**, so you can focus on your text.
-- There are few things to learn. moffee brings simple syntax to allow arranging and styling content to your like.
+- **There are few things to learn**. moffee brings simple syntax to allow arranging and styling content to your like.
-- A live web interface updates slides as you type, where you can start the slideshow or export it to PDF.
+- **A live web interface** updates slides as you type, where you can start the slideshow or export it to PDF.

 ## An Example

 <details>
-  <summary> Markdown Document (29 lines)</summary>
+  <summary> Input Markdown Document (29 lines)</summary>

 ```markdown
 # Moffee